Stock market today: Wall Street's sell-off resumes as AI stars tumble and tariff uncertainty weighs

 NEW YORK (AP) — U.S. stocks are back to falling sharply on Thursday, led by AI superstars now feeling the painful downside of big expectations.

-The S&P 500 was down 1.4% in midday trading, resuming its slide after a mini-recovery from the prior day helped it claw back some of its sharp drop over recent weeks.
-The Dow Jones Industrial Average was down 375 points, or 0.9%, as of 11:55 a.m.
-Eastern time, and the Nasdaq composite was 1.8% lower.
+The S&P 500 was down 1.8% in afternoon trading, resuming its slide after a mini-recovery from the prior day helped it claw back some of its sharp drop over recent weeks.
+The Dow Jones Industrial Average was down 512 points, or 1.2%, as of 1:09 p.m.
+Eastern time, and the Nasdaq composite was 2.4% lower.

 Semiconductor companies and their suppliers were particularly heavy weights on the market, after soaring to staggering heights because of the frenzy around artificial-intelligence technology.